cometapp/jobs/ios_intern/ios_intern.md

 # iOs Intern : friend list

+* Objective-C or Swift, your choice
+* add [aureliensibiril](https://github.com/aureliensibiril) to your repo

 ## Objective

 The purpose of this project is to build a "contact list" view.